Sunasmohd/Vendor-Management-System/docs/vms_api_doc.rst

             {
               "id": 1,
               "username": "your_un"
-            }, -- if just a user who owned current auth_token that single record will retrieve {
+            }, -- if just a user the current users record will retrieve {
               "id": 2,
               "username": "your_un2"
             }
-            ... if admin only more than one user retrieve ]
+            ... if admin will retrieve all users
+          ]
 3. Retrieve auth_token owned user details
     Endpoint: GET /auth/users/me/